tcprescott/sahasrahbot/docs/rtgg.md

 Here is a [list of currently supported presets](presets.md).
 The preset name will be the name of the file without the .yaml extension.

 ## Global Commands
+### !lock

+This command prevents any seed rolling from occuring, except by a race monitor or a category moderator.

+*This command is only available to race monitors.*

+### !unlock

+This command allows anyone to roll again.

+*This command is only available to race monitors.*

 ### !help

 Provides a link to this document.